 For detailed information on how the process works, download and review the ICMA Rules of Procedure for Enforcement of the Code of Ethics.

 To file a complaint or obtain additional information about the process, contact Martha Perego, director of Member Services and Ethics, at firstname.lastname@example.org or 202-962-3668 or Jessica Cowles, ethics advisor, at email@example.com or 202-962-3513.

 For the most recent fiscal year, the Committee on Professional Conduct reviewed 44 ethics complaints filed against ICMA members.
 The reviews resulted in:

 - 5 public censures

 - 20 closed cases with or without advice.

 ICMA Ethics Annual Reports

-For more detailed information on ethics violations and efforts to promote ethics in local government, see the ICMA Ethics Annual Report.
+For more detailed information on ethics violations and efforts to promote ethics in local government, please see the ICMA Ethics Annual Reports.